raffll/yampt/README.md

 All you need is two language version of the game (in most cases English and your native) or pre-made dictionaries.

-After convertion you must recompile all scripts in TES CS!
+After convertion you must recompile all scripts in TES CS (or MWEdit)!

 ## Installation